Lanie-Chen/Lanie-Chen.github.io/data_analysis.md

   better understand the factors driving these differences.
 • Attempted to predict state health insurance coverage rate on a contemporary level, demonstrating a commitment to using data-driven insights to inform policy decisions and improve healthcare outcomes.
 Results showed that while large variations exist in health insurance structure, they do not have a significant effect on evidence-based care, underscoring the importance of data-driven decision making in healthcare policy.

-### Tags

 {: .box-note}
 **Tags:** unsupervised learning